Diabetic Diet Food List (With Tables)

 However, it would help if you consumed your whole grains in moderation.

-A third of a cup of cooked grains contains about 15 grams of carbs.
+A third cup of cooked grains contains about 15 grams of carbs.

 Increase the number of non-starchy vegetables in your serving to make your diet more balanced.